Francis Egerton, 8th Earl of Bridgewater

-Francis Henry Egerton, 8th Earl of Bridgewater, (11 November 1756 – 11 February 1829), known as Francis Egerton until 1823, was a noted British eccentric from the Egerton family and supporter of natural theology.
+Francis Henry Egerton, 8th Earl of Bridgewater, (11 November 1756 – 11 February 1829), known as Francis Egerton until 1823, was a British eccentric from the Egerton family and supporter of natural theology.

 Bridgewater was a Church of England clergyman who held the rectories of Myddle (1781) and Whitchurch (1797) in Shropshire, but the duties were performed by a proxy.
 He succeeded his brother John in the earldom in 1823, and spent the latter part of his life in Paris.
 He was a fair scholar, and a zealous naturalist and antiquarian.
 When he died in February 1829 the earldom became extinct.

 Early life

 Born in London in 1756, Bridgewater was the younger son of John Egerton, Bishop of Durham and Anne Sophia Grey.
 He was educated at Eton and Christ Church, Oxford where he gained his Bachelor of Arts in 1776, and became a fellow of All Souls in 1780, and Fellow of the Royal Society in 1781.
 He inherited his title and a large fortune in 1823 from his brother, the 7th Earl.